Want to Build a Website in 2022? Here’s Your Game Plan

 - The second-level domain (SLD) — In our domain name, that’s “dreamhost.”
 This is the keyword that will serve as the address for your website.
 Make sure it is specific, descriptive, and memorable so that customers can easily find and remember it.

-Jot down a dream domain and see if it is available for purchase.
-If you can’t find (or afford) your first-choice domain name, we’ll help you find other great options.
+Jot down your ideal domain name and see if it is available for purchase.
+If you can’t find your first-choice domain name, we’ll help you find other great options.

 Pick a Hosting Plan